Technologicat/mcpyrate/README.md

 #### Syntax highlighting

-Syntax highlighting is available for terminal output.
+In `unparse`, syntax highlighting is available for terminal output.
 To enable, pass the named argument `color=True`.
 Beside usual Python syntax highlighting, if you provide a `MacroExpander` instance, also macro names bound in that expander instance will be highlighted.
 The macros `mcpyrate.debug.step_expansion` and `mcpyrate.metatools.stepr` automatically pass the appropriate expander to `unparse` when they print unparsed source code.

 The `dump` function also has minimal highlighting support; to enable, pass `color=True`.
 AST node types, field names, and bare values (the content of many leaf fields) will be highlighted.